 Explore NIVEA SUN UV Face

-Protect your skin from premature ageing with our sunscreen products for the face.
+Protect and prevent your facial skin from premature ageing with our sunscreen range that provides UV protection for the face.

 STAY PROTECTED

-Discover our vast range of products, including face sunscreen for all skin types.
-Whether you’re looking for an everyday face sunscreen with SPF 50+ or a 2in1 Primer Daily UV Serum that delivers immediate protection and instantly smooth skin, our wide range has everything you need for daily protection against sun-induced premature skin ageing.
+Discover our diverse product assortment that includes face sunscreen for all skin types.
+Whether you’re looking for a sun protection factor 50 everyday sunscreen for face or a 2in1 Daily UV Serum that delivers immediate protection and instantly smoother skin, our wide range has everything you need for daily UV protection against sun-induced premature skin ageing.

 The Importance of

-We all know to apply sufficient sunscreen when exposed to direct sunlight and all year round even if there's no direct sunlight.
-However, a sunscreen that works perfectly for your body may not be suitable for your face, and since your face is more frequently exposed to sunlight than any other part of the body, it’s especially important to find the best possible face sunscreen.
+We all know to apply sufficient sunscreen all year round even if there's no direct sunlight.
+However, a sunscreen that works perfectly for your body may not be suitable for your face.
+Since your face is more frequently exposed to sunlight than any other part of the body, it’s especially important to find the best possible face sunscreen.

-We understand that the many options of NIVEA face sunscreen products may create some questions about what is the right sunscreen for your lifestyle and skin type.
+We understand that the large selection of NIVEA face sunscreen products may create some questions about what is the right sunscreen for your lifestyle and skin type.
 Don’t worry – we have you covered.

 Your face is more sensitive and susceptible to dryness, premature ageing and UV damage.
-Wearing face sunscreen will not only protect against these risks, but it will also prevent the formation of dark spots and improve the appearance of existing wrinkles and pigmentation.
+Applying face sunscreen will not only protect against these risks but it will also prevent against the formation of dark spots and improve the appearance of existing wrinkles and pigmentation.

-As for those who apply make-up, all the skincare products utilised beforehand can leave a greasy feeling right before application, your make-up does not seem to stay in place and sometimes there is also pilling.
-Our new NIVEA SUN 2in1 PRIMER DAILY UV SERUM SPF 50+ offers protection and perfectly prepares the skin for make-up.
+As for those who apply make-up on top, all that layering can leave a greasy feeling right before application, your make-up does not seem to stay in place and there may even be pilling sometimes.
+Our new NIVEA SUN UV Face Specialist 2in1 PRIMER DAILY UV SERUM SPF 50+, however, offers protection and smooths skin in seconds, perfectly preparing it for make-up.

 Face Sunscreen